When you learn Feng Shui, you’ll inevitably learn about the Five Elements (also known as “Wu Xing”). They are Earth, Water, Fire, Metal, and Wood.

 A practitioner focused on the practice of Five Elements will tell you that there should be a balance in every section of your house.
 However, merely trying to balance requires you to categorize everything based on its shape, color, and material.
 This is quite an excessive practice!

 My suggestion?
 Don’t go too overboard on this practice.
-I personally have doubts on this practice based on experience.
+Based on experience, I have doubts on this practice if it is practiced alone.

 As for Flying Stars, it presumes all houses that’s facing the same direction, built in the same year, has the same Feng Shui.
 It is a good school of Feng Shui, but something’s missing.